Skip to main content

 Using the Web Application

-The web application runs entirely in your browser.
-Caption files are never uploaded to any server — all decoding, filtering, and encoding is performed locally using WebAssembly.
-This makes the web application suitable for sensitive content and air-gapped workflows that still have internet access for the application itself.
+The web application runs in your browser.
+You still need an internet connection to authenticate and load the application, but caption files are never uploaded to any server during normal conversion work.
+Decoding, filtering, and encoding are performed locally using WebAssembly.
+This makes the web application suitable for sensitive content and controlled environments that permit browser access to the application itself.

 To convert a file, click Select File and choose one or more caption files from your computer.
 Closed Caption Converter will automatically attempt to detect the source format based on the file extension and content.
 You can then select your Target Profile (the output format), adjust the Frame Rate, and optionally enable any Filters you want applied before encoding.